Polar Mounds on Strangeon Stars: the Neutrino Emission from Ultraluminous X-ray Pulsars: Theoretical model

 Here, $\varepsilon$ is the energy density of the accreting plasma, $\rho$ is the mass density.
 The effective photon diffusion length $r_{\rm D}$ characterizes the scale over which the inflowing kinetic energy is converted into radiation via radiative drag and is given by

-where $\dot{M}$ is the mass accretion rate onto the stellar surface.
+where $\kappa_{\rm Th}$ is the opacity of the Thomoson scattering in the tangential direction of the polar cone, $\dot{M}$ is the mass accretion rate onto the stellar surface.
+The quantity $r_{\rm D}$ represents the distance that the infalling matter advances within the time it takes for a photon to diffuse from the central axis to the surface of the cone.
 Eq. (\ref{eq: dyna_1}) describes the evolution of the energy density, balancing gravitational acceleration $( GM/ r^{2})$ and radiative dissipation.
 Eq. (\ref{eq: dyna_2}) governs the density stratification, where the compressive effects of gravity compete with radiative pressure support.
 Together, these equations determine the vertical structure of the accretion column and provide the foundation for understanding the formation of the thermal mound and the associated energy transport in the polar regions.

 We adopt the same boundary conditions as in \citet{2020PASJ...72...12I}.
 At the top boundary of the polar cone, we set the mass density to

 where $\rho_{\rm F}$ is the matter density in the free-fall region at radius $r_{\rm S}$.
 The radiation energy density at the top boundary is given by